Skip to content

 All channels connect to a single OpenClaw instance running inside your container.
 This means:

-• Shared AI context -- The AI has the same skills, configuration, and capabilities regardless of which channel you use
+• Shared AI context.
+The AI has the same skills, configuration, and capabilities no matter which channel you use

 There is no extra cost for connecting multiple channels.
 Your tier pricing covers the instance itself, not the number of channels.